apple/swift-nio/README.md

 Alternatively, you may want to develop or test with `docker-compose`.

-To do that, first `cd docker` and then run the following commands:
+First make sure you have [Docker](https://www.docker.com/community-edition) installed, next `cd docker` and run the following commands:

 - `docker-compose up test`